SecretFoundation/docs/development/getting-started/compile-and-deploy.md

-Now, we can request funds to the wallet, so it has enough currency to send transactions.&#x20;
+Now, we can request funds to the wallet, so it has enough currency to send transactions.

 Visit [https://faucet.pulsar.scrttestnet.com/](https://faucet.pulsar.scrttestnet.com/) and paste your wallet address to receive testnet tokens